Fort Buchanan Welcomes New Personnel

 |0

-This work, Fort Buchanan Welcomes New Personnel [Image 5 of 5], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan Welcomes New Personnel, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.